raspberrypilearning/from-me-to-you/en/step_7.md

 --- /task ---

 --- task ---
-Generated ideas for a new project which I plan to make
+Generated ideas for a new project that I plan to make
 --- /task ---

 You can go back and improve your project whenever you have time.